hseeberger/configured/README.md

 [build-badge]: https://img.shields.io/github/actions/workflow/status/hseeberger/configured/ci.yaml
 [build-url]: https://github.com/hseeberger/configured/actions/workflows/ci.yaml

 Opinionated utility to load a configuration from three well defined layers into any type which can be deserialized by [Serde](https://serde.rs/) using kebab-case.

-First, values from the mandatory default configuration file at `<CONFIG_DIR>/default.toml` are loaded.
+First, values from the mandatory default configuration file at `<CONFIG_DIR>/default.yaml` are loaded.

-Then, if if the environment variable `CONFIG_ENVIRONMENT` is defined, values from the environment (e.g. "prod") specific configuration file at `<CONFIG_DIR>/<CONFIG_ENVIRONMENT>.toml` are loaded as an overlay, i.e. adding or overwriting already existing values.
+Then, if the environment variable `CONFIG_OVERLAYS` is defined, its comma separated overlays (e.g. "prod" or "feat, dev") at `<CONFIG_DIR>/<overlay>.yaml` are loaded from left to right as overlays, i.e. adding or overwriting already existing values.

-Finally environment variables prefixed with `<CONFIG_ENV_PREFIX>__` and segments separated by `__` (double underscores are used as segment separators to allow for single underscores in segment names) are used as additional overlay.
+Finally environment variables prefixed with `<CONFIG_ENV_PREFIX>__` and segments separated by `__` (double underscores are used as segment separators to allow for single underscores in segment names) are used as final overlay.

 ## Example